tcle103/cmpm-121-d3/PLAN.md

 ### D3.d: Gameplay Across Real-world Space and Time

 - [x] test access to the geolocation api
-- [ ] see how watchPosition behaves
+- [x] see how watchPosition behaves
+- [ ] reposition player marker based on watchPosition
+- [ ] make switching happen between buttons and geolocation